 There is limited literature on the effectiveness and cost efficiency of medical genetic services in developing nations.
-However, it is recognised that that begin to develop medical genetic services once their Infant Mortality Rates (IMR) drop below 40/1000 live births.10 At this stage of heath transition the burden of congenital disorders reaches
+However, it is recognised that that begin to develop medical genetic services once their Infant Mortality Rates (IMR) drop below 40/1000 live births.
+At this stage of heath transition the burden of congenital disorders reaches public health significance.
+The IMR is 36.2/1000 live birth in Limpopo recommending that congenital disorders contribute a significant burden of disease and recommending the initiation of medical genetic services.
+Discussions with Limpopo Department of Health and Social Development doctors and administrators confirm this.

 Given that Greater Sekhukhune has no formal medical services it must be assumed that the implementation of such services, even at a very basic level, will in the first instance improve services for care of infants and children with congenital disorders in the district.
 At the least it will ensure care- diagnosis, treatment and counselling- for the infants and children with common congenital disorders, and their parents.
 For those with more complex problems the service will hopefully lead to early recognition and appropriate transfer for further care.
-This was the experience during a clinical genetic outreach programme to Limpopo in the early 1990s.11
+This was the experience during a clinical genetic outreach programme to Limpopo in the early 1990s.

 Cost effectiveness of medical genetic services in such setting has still to be evaluated.
 Care for infants and children with congenital disorders is expensive and in the long term can affect sustainability of the services.
-Part of the solution is to ensure the simultaneous development of effect and accessible services for the prevention of congenital disorders.3
+Part of the solution is to ensure the simultaneous development of effect and accessible services for the prevention of congenital disorders.